trueos/pcbsd/docs/introduction.rst

   `iXsystems <https://www.ixsystems.com/ix/support/software/pc-bsd-support>`_.

 .. index:: What's New
-.. _What's New in 10.1.1:
+.. _What's New in 10.1.2:

 What's New in 10.1.2
 ====================

 The following features or enhancements were introduced for PC-BSD® 10.1.2:

-* PC-BSD packages are now built with `LibreSSL <http://www.libressl.org/>`_ which has fewer vulnerabilities than OpenSSL.
+* PC-BSD® packages are now built with `LibreSSL <http://www.libressl.org/>`_ which has fewer vulnerabilities than OpenSSL.

 * `KODI <http://kodi.tv/>`_ and `PlexHome Theater <https://plex.tv/>`_ can be installed from the MediaCenter category of the :ref:`System Selection Screen` of the installer.

 * The options in the :ref:`Advanced Mode` screen of the installer have been streamlined.

 * The ability to create a PersonaCrypt user has been added to the :ref:`Create a User Screen`.

+* The new AppCafe®, formerly called AppCafe® Remote, has replaced the old version of AppCafe®.

 * IPFW is now the default firewall. :ref:`Firewall Manager` has been redesigned to use IPFW and its UI has been simplified to make it easier to use.